milankoce/povio-assignment/README.md

 - **Mochawesome**: After running the tests, a detailed report will be generated in the `reports` folder.
 The report includes visual and interactive elements to analyze test results.

-## Contributing

-If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are welcome!

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

----

-Feel free to update the repository as needed.
-For any issues or feature requests, please open a new issue in the repository.